jdh4/advanced_traverse/software/README.md

 Use the `conda-early-access` channel when you need a more recent version of PyTorch and TensorFlow than was is available.

+Important Conda channels:

+Note that `tensorrt` is available as a package.

 ## NVIDIA Rapids

 Built based on the Apache Arrow columnar memory format, cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.